Airy limit for $\beta$-additions through Dunkl operators: Proof of the main theorem

-We claim that $\{\mathcal{X}_{N}\}$ is tight in the $W^{\#}$ topology of boundedly finite Borel measures on $\R$, see \cite[A2.6.]{DVe1} for the definition.
-By \cite[Proposition 11.1.VI.]{DVe2}, this is equivalent to checking that for any compact interval $A\subset \R$, the random variable
+We claim that $\{\mathcal{X}_{N}\}_{N\in \Z_{\ge 100}}$ is tight in the $W^{\#}$ topology of boundedly finite Borel measures on $\R$, see \cite[A2.6]{DVe1} for the definition.
+By \cite[Proposition 11.1.VI]{DVe2}, this is equivalent to checking that for any compact interval $A\subset \R$, the random variables

-is uniformly tight in $N$.
+(we omit the dependence on $N$ in the notation for simplicity) are uniformly tight in $N$.
 It suffices to check $A=[t,\infty)$ for any $t\in \R$ since such sets contain all compact intervals.
 We have

-when $N$ is large and the exponent is even, and its expectation converges as $N\rightarrow\infty$ as a special case of Eqn. (\ref{eq_momentfinal}), hence the uniform tightness follows.
+when $N$ is large.
+The expectation of the right-hand side converges as $N\rightarrow\infty$ by Theorem \ref{thm:mainconvergence}.
+Hence the uniform tightness follows.